dannynelson/guitar-quest/README.md

     x also, how to highlight that a notification is unread?
   - notification for progressing to next level
-  - unique icon for each notification
-  - sort notifications newest first
-  - limit number queried and paginate them (show more)
+  - unique icon for each notification x sort notifications newest first x limit number queried and paginate them (show more)
 - dont query for every userPiece on each level
 - grade when waitingToBeGraded changes to false, not when grade changes
 - if piece graded multiple times, user gets too much experience